FTBpro/go-workshop/README.md

 ## Exercise 6 - separate to packages <img src="https://github.com/egonelbre/gophers/blob/master/vector/superhero/gotham.svg" width="95">

 ### Goal

 Separate structs into packages.
-- Move the facgt entity and store into `fact` package
+- Move the fact entity and store into `fact` package
 - Move mentalfloss functionality into `mentalfloss` package
-- Move the http handlers into a into `http` package (which we will creae in our project, not `net/http`...)
+- Move the http handlers into a into `http` package (which we will create in our project, not `net/http`...)

 ### Steps

 ##### Create package `fact`

 Create a new folder named `fact` and a new file named `fact.go`.
-This file will contain the fact entity and the store.\
+This file will contain the fact entity and the store.
 In the top of the file add

 ```go
 package fact
 ````

-Move the `fact` and the `store` structs into that file.\
+Move the `fact` and the `store` structs into that file.

 > Make sure that the struct `Fact` is exported (capitalized)

 ##### Create package `mentalfloss`

 Create a new folder `mentalfloss` and a new file named `mentalfloss.go` and move mentalfloss struct and methods into that folder

 Set the package name in that file as `package mentalfloss`

-> You will encounter compile error since now the `fact` is in another package.\
+> You will encounter compile error since now the `fact` is in another package.
-You will need to import your fact package And replace `fact` with `fact.Fact`\
-(for example in exercise 6 `import "github.com/FTBpro/go-workshop/coolfacts/exercise6/fact"`)
+You will need to import your fact package And replace `fact` with `fact.Fact` (for example in exercise 6 `import "github.com/FTBpro/go-workshop/coolfacts/exercise6/fact"`)

 ##### Create package `http`

 The goal is to separate `http.HandlerFunc` logic outside of main

 Create a new folder `http` and some `.go` file

 The handler struct will be the maker of our http handler functions.

-Create an handler struct for handling the request.\
+Create an handler struct for handling the request.

 Example

 ```go
 type FactsHandler struct {
 	FactStore *fact.Store